 There's a lot to do outside in Painted Post and the Town of Erwin.
 We've got great parks, rivers to fish and canoe in, along with biking and hiking trails.
 The town of Erwin is home to over 3000 acres of public land for hunting and hiking.
-Enjoy Craig Park pool in the summer; use one of our parks pavilions for large gatherings.
+Use one of our parks pavilions for large gatherings.
 Come on out and enjoy our out of doors!

 Named after another Erwin settler who operated Hodgman's Mill at (nearly) the same site along the river, Hodgman Park is owned by the Town of Erwin.
 Hodgman Park is the location of the annual Colonial Days celebration.
 It also had a play ground, basketball courts, softball and soccer fields.
 There is also a pavilion that can be used for reunions and picnics.

 Pavilion Permits must be obtained thru the Erwin Town Clerk @ 936-3652.